GautamRaj-12/obsidian-git-sync/real-dev-squad/getting-started.md

 - **Bonus Tip: Join Calls for Faster Task Allocation**
 	- Participating in calls can help you get assigned tasks more quickly.

-- **One More Way: Find issues or bugs**
+- **One More Way: Identify and Report Issues or Bugs**
-	- Find issues or bugs and report it to Ankush and get assigned
+	-  Look for issues or bugs and report them to Ankush to receive a task.